storybookjs/marko/docs/get-started/setup.md

 title: 'Setup'
 ---

-Now that you’ve learned about what stories are and how to browse stories, let’s demo working on one of your components.
+Now that you’ve learned what stories are and how to browse them, let’s demo working on one of your components.
 Pick a simple component from your project, like a Button, and write a `.stories.js` file to go along with it.
 It might look something like this:

 ```js
 // YourComponent.stories.js